Euxcbsks/git-stock/README.md

 ### `amend [<id>] <message>`

-Amends the message of a stock.
+Updates the message of an existing stock.

 ```bash
 # Amend the latest stock's message